KittyGiraudel/SJSJ/_glossary/LOCALFORAGE.md

 ---
 title: LocalForage
-description: a fast and simple storage library for JavaScript
+excerpt: a fast and simple storage library for JavaScript
 ---

 # localForage